shadab75420/RazorProductAppDemo/README.md

 ---

-## How It Works

-### Model

-* Product model contains:

-  * ProductID
-  * Name
-  * Description
-  * List of Categories

-### Form Submission

-* User enters product details
-* Categories are bound using indexed inputs
-* Data is handled in OnPost() method

-### Data Display

-* Products are displayed using a loop
-* Categories are shown as a list
+## Application Flow

+1. Add a product using the form
+2. Product appears in the list (rendered via partial view)
+3. Click "View Details"
+4. Redirects to product details page using route parameter

 ---

-## Key Concepts
+## Key Concepts Demonstrated

 * Razor Pages lifecycle (OnGet, OnPost)
-* Complex model binding
+* Model binding with complex objects
-* Collection binding using index
+* Collection binding using indexed inputs
-* Form handling in ASP.NET Core
+* Partial views for reusable UI
+* Custom routing with parameters

 ---

 ## Limitations

-* Data is stored in memory
+* Data is stored in memory using a static list
 * Data resets when the application restarts

 ---

 ## Future Improvements

-* Add validation
+* Add form validation
-* Use database for persistent storage
+* Use a database for persistent storage
 * Add dynamic category fields
-* Improve UI using Bootstrap
+* Improve UI with Bootstrap